hasanmoudud/geocompr/main.md

 This means that its location is -0.1 degrees east and 51.5 degrees north of the origin.
 The origin in this case is at 0 degrees longitude (the Prime Meridian) and 0 degree latitude (the Equator) in a geographic ('lon/lat') CRS (Figure \@ref(fig:vectorplots), left panel).
 The same point could also be approximated in a projected CRS with 'Easting/Northing' values of `c(530000, 180000)` in the British National Grid ([BNG](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid)), meaning that London is located 530 km *East* and 180 km *North* of the $origin$ of the CRS.
-This can be verified visually: slightly more than 5 'boxes' --- square areas bounded by the grey grid lines 100 km in width --- separate the point representing London from the origin (Figure \@ref(fig:vectorplots), right panel).
+This can be verified visually: slightly more than 5 'boxes' --- square areas bounded by the gray grid lines 100 km in width --- separate the point representing London from the origin (Figure \@ref(fig:vectorplots), right panel).

 The location of BNG's origin, in the sea beyond South West Peninsular, ensures that most locations in the UK have positive Easting and Northing values.^[
 The origin we are referring to, depicted in blue in Figure \@ref(fig:vectorplots), is in fact the 'false' origin.